David Fleay Wildlife Park

 Getting there and getting around

 Find David Fleay Wildlife Park in West Burleigh on the Gold Coast.
-Google Maps will do a good job of getting you there, but if not, the park is two minutes drive from the Tallebudgera Creek Road turn-off on the Pacific Motorway (exit 89).
-Travel to the corner of Loman Lane and West Burleigh Road in West Burleigh, and drive into the David Fleay Wildlife Park carpark.
+Google Maps will do a good job of getting you there.
+If not, the park is a two-minute drive from the Tallebudgera Creek Road turn-off on the Pacific Motorway (exit 89).
+Travel to the corner of Loman Lane and West Burleigh Road in West Burleigh.
+Drive into the David Fleay Wildlife Park carpark.
 Parking here is free.

-Trains operate regularly from Brisbane to the Gold Coast, and connecting bus services can be accessed from the train station to get closer to the park.
-The Surfside Bus Route 756 stops near the intersection of West Burleigh Road and Loman Road, and from there, it’s only a 330m walk along West Burleigh Road to the park entrance.
+Trains operate regularly from Brisbane to the Gold Coast.
+Connecting bus services can be accessed from the train station to get closer to the park.
+The Surfside Bus Route 756 stops near the intersection of West Burleigh Road and Loman Road.
+From there, it’s only a 330m walk along West Burleigh Road to the park entrance.

 Let me know what you think!